 The present building was completed in 1710 by Sir Christopher Wren and has dominated the skyline ever since.
 Head clockwise around the church and peer up at the remarkable dome and sculpture-covered facades.

-Inside (cheaper if you book in advance), you can explore the towering nave, stained glass windows, and tombs in the crypt.
-They include Nelson, Wellington, Joseph Turner, and Sir Alexander Fleming.
+Inside (cheaper if you book in advance), admire the towering nave and glorious stained glass windows.
+The tombs in the crypt include Nelson, Duke of Wellington, Joseph Turner, and Sir Alexander Fleming.

 Paternoster Square is on the northern side of St Paul’s Cathedral.
 The entrance is marked by Temple Bar Gate, the only surviving gateway to the city of London dating to the late 17th century.
 The gate was at the junction of Strand and Fleet Street (which you can explore on our City of London Walk) before it was moved here in 2004.